This is the premier event in soccer.

 How do World Cup teams reach the knockout stage?

-The top two teams from each group advance to the knockout stage.
+The top two teams of each group will advance to the knockout stage.

 Three points for a win.